-FDA Approves Triple Combination Pill Trijardy for T2D
+FDA Approves Triple Combination Pill Trijardy for Type 2 Diabetes

-On January 27, 2020, the U.S. Food and Drug Administration (FDA) approved Trijardy XR, a triple combination drug of empagliflozin (Jardiance), linagliptin (Tradjenta), and metformin.
+On January 27, 2020, the U.S. Food and Drug Administration (FDA) approved Trijardy XR, a triple combination drug of empagliflozin (Jardiance), linagliptin (Tradjenta) and metformin.
 The drug, manufactured by Eli Lilly and Company and Boehringer Ingelheim, combines the three drugs into a tablet to be taken once daily.
 Along with diet and exercise, the pill is designed to lower blood sugar.
-This is one of the first oral triple combination drugs approved by the FDA for people with Type 2 diabetes.
+This is one of the first oral triple combination drugs approved by the FDA for people with type 2 diabetes (T2D).

 “Adding new medicines to an individual’s plan can be challenging for some, which is why new treatment options that can help improve blood sugar without the burden of an increased pill count are important,” DeFronzo said.
 “Having three different diabetes medications in a single tablet is an important advance in diabetes treatment.”

 Metformin is typically the first form of medication prescribed to people with type 2 diabetes.
 Additional medications such as Jardiance and Tradjenta are used to help patients reach their glycemic goals.

 Jardiance is a SGLT2 inhibitor, which blocks the reabsorption of glucose by the kidneys and increases glucose excretion in the urine.
 As a result, blood glucose is lowered.
 Jardiance has also been previously approved the reduced risk of cardiovascular death in adults with type 2 diabetes and known cardiovascular disease.

 Tradjenta is a DPP-4 inhibitor and increases insulin production and decreases glucose production.